jalvesaq/vimcmdline/README.md

 let cmdline_color_error = 'ctermfg=1 ctermbg=15 guifg=#c00000 guibg=#ffffff gui=underline term=underline'
 ```

-If you prefer that the output is highlighted using you current `colorscheme`,
+If you prefer that the output is highlighted using your current `colorscheme`,
 put in your `vimrc`:

 ```vim